 There was a lot of discussion about his companies in China.
-I mentioned that the Dairy Queen in Beijing uses his photo at the outlets.
-He knew about this and then mentioned that they are bringing Cherry Coke to China, and the can will have his face on it.
+I mentioned that the Dairy Queen in Beijing uses his photo as promotions at their outlets.
+He knew about this and then mentioned that they are bringing Cherry Coke to China.
+And the can will have his face on it.
 That’s kind of a strange thing to think about.
 That the face of an Omaha investor is an effective way to sell soda in China.

 Ok.
-I will post a longer article on the whole event shortly (with all his comments).
-Cheers from the Beijing airport. – jeff
+I have posted several articles on the whole event (with all his comments).

 Also a final recommendation.
-If you are ever at a meeting and Buffett is in the room, try to sit next to the reserved seat with the Cherry Coke by it.
+If you are ever at a meeting and Buffett is in the room, try to sit next to any reserved seat with a Cherry Coke already by it.

 The entire Q&A and my complete summary are located here.

 - Warren Buffett Q&A with Peking University (February 17, 2017)

 - I Took 20 Chinese Students to Meet Warren Buffett.
 Here’s What Happened (Part 1 here, Part 2 here, Part 3 is here)